AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 > When adding domains manually, you should take into account some nuances.
 For example, if you manually exclude the domain `google.com`, all the subdomains `*.google.com` will also be added to the exclusions list.
 However, domain names with other top-level domains such as `google.es` or `google.it` will not be excluded.
 Or you can add `youtube.com` to the exclusions, but the domain of the same service `youtu.be` will not be included in the list.

-That being said, we recommend to use the option **From the list**, since in each of the eight thematic groups we have placed the most popular services, including all domain names and subdomains related to each platform.
+We would recommend to use the option **From the list** to avoid unnecessary hassle.
+We have already grouped eight different categories of popular services for you: Social networks, Messengers, Video and Music streaming services, Games, Shopping, Search engines, and Work communication tools.
+We have placed the most popular services there, including all domain names and subdomains related to each platform.
+That way you will be certain you haven't forgotten any service or domain you'd like to keep functioning while VPN is on, or vice versa.

 ### Import/export exclusions lists